Chevrolet Suburban: Chevrolet Veraneio (Brazil)

-In 1964, Chevrolet in Brazil introduced a 5-door version of the Suburban called C-1416 (known as Veraneio from 1969 onwards, which is Portuguese for "summertime").
+In 1964, Chevrolet in Brazil introduced a five-door version of the Suburban, known as the C-1416 (known as Veraneio from 1969 onwards, which is Portuguese for "summertime").
 It was based on the contemporary Brazilian Chevrolet C-14.
 Like the C-14, the C-1416/Veraneio used the instrument cluster from the U.S. C/K series, although the exterior sheet metal layout is exclusive to Brazil.
-It was initially powered with a Chevrolet 4.2L inline-six based on the pre-1962 "Stovebolt" engines.
-Later, it used the 250 CID engine from Chevrolet's Brazilian mid-size sedan – the Opala.
-The original version of the Veraneio was kept in production, with another grille and interior, until 1988 (1989 model year), but it was eventually replaced with an updated version based on the Série 20 family.
+It was initially powered with a Chevrolet 4.3L inline-six based on the pre-1962 "Stovebolt" engines.
+Later, it used the 250 CID engine from Chevrolet's Brazilian mid-size sedan, the Opala.
+The original version of the Veraneio was kept in production, with another grille and interior, until the 1989 model year, but it was eventually replaced with an updated version based on the Série 20 family.
 The second generation of Veraneio was produced from 1989 to 1995.

-In 1997, GM introduced the then-current North American pickups to the Brazilian market, replacing the long running C-series.
-The Brazilian version of the Suburban was also converted to the current generation at the time and lasted until 2001 as the "Grand Blazer", succeeding the Veraneio.
+In 1997, GM introduced the then-current North American pickups to the Brazilian market, replacing the long-running C-series.
+The Brazilian version of the Suburban was also converted to the current generation at the time, and lasted until 2001 as the "Grand Blazer", succeeding the Veraneio.
 The 4.1L inline-six engine with 138 hp-metric was offered on both models with option for a MWM 4.2L turbodiesel unit with 168 hp-metric.

 In 2015, Autoweek ranked the Veraneio fourth among Chevrolet station wagons never sold in the U.S. It also cited the vehicle's design as "baroque" and summed it up as "a 1960s Brazilian crossover."
-Autoweek noted that the Veraneio is eligible for import to the United States under the 25-year exemption.
+Autoweek noted that the Veraneio was eligible for import to the United States under the 25-year exemption.